A Short And Wonderful Labor But Then… (REAL, Traumatic Birth Story )

 Heading To The Hospital

 Well 30 mins later, my friend, Elizabeth, called her back and told her I was having strong contractions and they were close.
 She still didn’t think I was ready but told me to come in and she would check me.
 So we loaded up and went to the hospital.

-By time I got there and walked to the lobby, I was in a lot of pain and I still had all the paper work.
-After 20 mins of paper work, then I had to wait in the waiting room for about 20 more mins.
+By the time I got there and walked to the lobby, I was in a lot of pain and I still had all the paperwork.
+After 20 mins of paperwork, I had to wait in the waiting room for about 20 more mins.
 I kept walking around till I almost wanted to scream at them to get me a bed.
-Finally, they came and and took me to the exam room.
+Finally, they came and took me to the exam room.

 I got to the room and did everything I could to ease the pain.
 It was only a short time later that I started pushing.
 I had no idea what I was doing, so it was a good thing my midwife did.
 I pushed and with every 3rd push, I ended up puking.
 It made it hard to push for long.
 But Mary, my doula, and my midwife along with my husband Carlos were right there with encouragement.

 The baby was close to being out when his heart rate dropped to almost nothing.
 All I knew was my midwife started saying, you have to push, don’t stop.
 We have to get the baby out now.
 So that’s all I did – push and puke.
 I finally did it and when I looked at him, he was in shock and just laying there.
 He was born 4 hours after contractions started, at 2:45am.
 I started crying but the nurses took him to the table to get him moving.
 I was relieved to hear him scream.

 Turns out when my midwife checked me for tears, I had a rather extensive tear.
 Then I started hemoraging.
 She called another doctor to come evaluate the tear and then they decided I needed to be moved to another room and checked further.
 I got to hold my little guy for a little bit while they checked me and then had to give him to Carlos.